Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-Located near Fairhope, one of the best towns to retire in, Foley has a heavy retiree population and a charming downtown historic district.
-It also has one of the largest outlet malls in Alabama, the Tanger Outlet Center.
+Foley isn’t far from Fairhope, another one of the best towns to retire in Alabama.
+With a heavy retiree population and a charming downtown district, as well as a below average cost of living, Foley is an affordable and fun place to retire to.
+Bonus fact: Foley has one of the largest outlet malls in Alabama, the Tanger Outlet Center.

 Bottom Line